phenax/aether/README.md

 ; ^_ is curry first: ((a, b) -> c) -> b -> a -> c
 ```

 ### Records
+`record` macro creates record structures.
+It's just a list with accessors so nothing fancy.

 ```scheme
 (record Person
   :person/name  ; :person/ is just for namespacing.
 Can be any symbol